aditipatra/Fake-News-Detection/README.md

 # Fake-News-Detection
- A system to identify unreliable news articles
+ A system to identify unreliable news articles using Natural Language Processing.